LarsBehrenberg/IA-prototype/content/posts/berthe-morisot-biography.md

       This quote is still painfully poignant to this day.
     sideGalleryImages:
-      - /assets/berthe-morisot-au-soulier-rose-edouard-manet.jpg
+      - imageUrl: /assets/berthe-morisot-au-soulier-rose-edouard-manet.jpg
-      - /assets/berthe-morisot-with-a-fan-edouard-manet.jpg
+      - imageUrl: /assets/berthe-morisot-with-a-fan-edouard-manet.jpg
-      - /assets/berthe-morisot-photo.jpg
+      - imageUrl: /assets/berthe-morisot-photo.jpg
 ---
 ### In many ways, Berthe Morisot captured the essence of Impressionism.